Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Regional simulation framework

 \subsection{Structural modeling}

-Using the retrieved building attributes, multi-degree-of-freedom (MDOF) shear models were constructed for each building following established simulation frameworks~\cite{lu_open-source_2020,mckenna_nheri-simcenterr2dtool_2025}.
+For each building, a multi-degree-of-freedom (MDOF) shear model was constructed using the retrieved building attributes, following established simulation frameworks~\cite{lu_open-source_2020,mckenna_nheri-simcenterr2dtool_2025}.
 Each model reflected the building’s material, typology, construction year, number of stories, height, and plan area, while each story was modeled as a zero-length element with a hysteretic uniaxial material capable of reproducing nonlinear stiffness degradation and pinching behavior.
 Story-wise stiffness and strength parameters were derived from the Hazus~6.1 Earthquake Model database~\cite{federal_emergency_management_agency_fema_hazus_2024} according to structural type and design era, and implemented in the open-source finite-element platform OpenSeesPy~\cite{mckenna_opensees_2011,zhu_openseespy_2018}.
 The models were subjected to ground motions through a uniform base-excitation pattern applied at the structures' base supports, and the peak inter-story drift ratio was extracted as the primary engineering demand parameter (EDP).

-Incremental Dynamic Analyses (IDA)~\cite{vamvatsikos_incremental_2002} were conducted to estimate structural capacities using 100 empirical ground-motion records from the NGA-West2 database~\cite{ancheta_nga-west2_2014}.
-Each record was incrementally scaled until the structure reached its threshold EDP, defined as the EDP corresponding to the \textit{slight} damage state according to the inter-story drift limits defined in Hazus~6.1~\cite{federal_emergency_management_agency_fema_hazus_2024} for the respective structural type and construction era.
-A lognormal distribution is fitted to the resulting set of 100 capacity estimates per building, whose cumulative density function represents the fragility curve for each building.
+Incremental dynamic analysis (IDA)~\cite{vamvatsikos_incremental_2002} was adopted to estimate structural capacities using 100 empirical ground-motion records from the NGA-West2 database~\cite{ancheta_nga-west2_2014}.
+Each record was incrementally scaled until the structure reached the threshold EDP specified in Hazus~6.1~\cite{federal_emergency_management_agency_fema_hazus_2024} for the corresponding structural type, construction era, and selected damage state, yielding 100 capacity estimates per building.
+We adopted the \emph{slight} damage state because it allows the onset of collective damage to be observed at plausible hazard intensities.
+For more severe damage states, the corresponding fragility curves would generally be more diverse, thereby increasing the effective disorder and shifting the damage outcomes toward the volatile regime.

+Following standard practice in earthquake fragility modeling~\cite{baker_efficient_2015}, a lognormal distribution was fitted to the resulting set of 100 capacity estimates for each building, and its cumulative distribution function was used as the corresponding building-level fragility curve.
 Regional correlations among structural capacities were then computed from the ensemble of simulated capacities across all buildings in the study region.
+To assess sensitivity to the lognormal distribution, Supplementary Fig.~\ref{sup_fig:1} reports results obtained using non-parametric KDE-based fragility curves, which yield qualtatively similar collective behavior.